chintran27/Reed/README.md

  * Configure the storage server (can be specified as keystore or datastore or both in conf.hh)

+	For data store:
 	- Make sure there are three directories under /server/
 	- "DedupDB" for levelDB logs
 	- "RecipeFiles" for temp recipe files
 	- "ShareContainers" for share local cache
+	- Start a server by "./SERVER [port]"

+	For key store:
+	- Make sure there is a directory under /server
+	- "keystore" for key states
 	- Start a server by "./SERVER [port]"

  * Configure the key manager